jeroenpx/Unity_RuntimeEditor/docs/transform-handles.md

 This is the base class of position, rotation and scale transform handles.
 Therefore all transform handles have following settings:

-   * `Window` - reference to the [window](infrastructure.md/#runtime-window) instance.
+   * `Window` - reference to the [window](infrastructure.md#runtime-window).
 Interaction with transform handle allowed only in case referenced window is active.
    * `HighlightOnHover` - bool value.
 If true then transform handles will be highlighted on pointer over.
 Set it to false if touch input is used. (default: true)
-   * `Appearance` - reference to the [runtime handles component](#runtime-handles-component) instance.
+   * `Appearance` - reference to the [runtime handles component](#runtime-handles-component).
 Various visual settings.
    * `Model` - reference to the prefab with BaseHandle model component attached.
 If Model is set then default rendering procedure will be disabled and prefab instance will be rendered instead.
    * `Targets` - array of transforms to be modified by transform handle.
    * `GridSize` - float value used in unit-snapping mode.
 By default Unit-snapping mode is activated with 'Shift' key.